 Procedures

 Clinical assessment in the 2007 study has been described elsewhere [12,13].
 Briefly, visual acuity (corrected with pin-hole) was measured using a Snellen chart.
 FBG, HbA1c and HIV status were tested.
 Slit lamp biomicroscopic retinopathy grading was performed by one ophthalmologist (SG).
-Retinopathy and maculopathy were classified by feature-specific grading as described in the Liverpool Diabetic Eye Study (LDES) [16] (Figure A in S1 File).
+Retinopathy and maculopathy were classified by feature-specific grading as described in the Liverpool Diabetic Eye Study (LDES) [16] (S1 Fig).

 Clinical assessment of subjects in 2012 was the same as in our 24 month cohort study described in detail elsewhere [14].
 Briefly, uncorrected and pinhole visual acuity was assessed using an Early Treatment of Diabetic Retinopathy Study (ETDRS) chart.
 Thresholds for moderate visual impairment (50 to 59 letters; equivalent to 6/24 Snellen) and severe visual impairment or blindness (<50 letters; equivalent to 6/36 or worse) were set according to the WHO [17].
 For subjects with corrected visual acuity in the better eye of less than 80 letters, the principle cause of vision loss was documented by the examining ophthalmologist (PB).
 Hypertension was defined according to WHO criteria [11]: systolic blood pressure ≥140 mmHg, or diastolic blood pressure ≥ 90 mmHg, or taking anti-hypertensive medication.
 Point-of-care testing was offered for haemoglobin level and HIV (Malawian national protocol [18]).
 Anemia was defined according to the WHO: male 130 g/l; female 120 g/l [19].
 Laboratory testing of venous blood samples was performed for HbA1c, fasting glucose, HDL cholesterol, LDL cholesterol, triglycerides and serum creatinine.
 Urine albumin–creatinine ratio was measured.